dvanarkel/clean-bbedit/docs/design.md

 # Design
 ## Linter Library
-The linter library will be designed as a standalone library that can be included in a small wrapper to produce an application to produce errors an warnings.
-Additionally, this library can be used to create a language server implementing the language server protocol.
+The linter library will be designed as a library that can be used in a small wrapper to produce errors/warnings to stdout or be used to produce a language server.

 ### Library Interface
-In general, the interface of the library we will be designed to be as compatible with the LSP protocol as possible within a certain limit.
+In general, the interface of the library we will be designed to be as compatible with the LSP protocol as possible within a reasonable limit.

 Given a `String` containing the uri of a file and `Configuration`, the library will output a `[Diagnostic]` with:
 ```Clean